 The unrestricted nonparametric model for the pair $(F, G)$ of distribution functions of the observed data is $\s{M}_{NP} := \s{D}^2$.
-As mentioned in the introduction, the likelihood ratio order can be defined as the ratio of the density functions $f_0$ and $g_0$ of $F_0$ and $G_0$, with respect to some dominating measure $\mu$, being non-decreasing.
-By varying the dominating measure $\mu$, both discrete and continuous distributions can be handled this way.
+As mentioned in the introduction, the likelihood ratio order can be defined as the ratio of the density functions $f_0$ and $g_0$ of $F_0$ and $G_0$ with respect to some dominating measure $\eta$ being non-decreasing.
+By varying the dominating measure, both discrete and continuous distributions can be handled this way.
 However, as noted by \cite{yu2017ratio}, this definition does not lend itself to the derivation of a maximum likelihood estimator, since the likelihood defined through the densities can be made arbitrarily large.
 Instead, other authors have defined the likelihood ratio order as convexity of the \emph{ordinal dominance curve}, defined as $t \mapsto R_{F,G}(t) := F \circ G^-(t)$ for $t \in [0,1]$ \citep{bamber1975odc, hsieh1996odc}. \cite{lehmann1992orderings} demonstrated the equivalence of this definition to that using the density functions in the special case that $F$ and $G$ are strictly increasing and continuous on their supports, which were assumed to be intervals.